EIN (Employer Identification Number)

 Result: You don't pay any income tax, since no taxable income has been generated.
 But be careful: you should keep invoices, receipts, and contracts in case the Treasury asks you to justify these expenses.

-The LLC is a limited liability company that is created in the United States and that allows you Optimize your management, boost your growth and safeguard your resources.
+The LLC is a limited liability company created in the United States that allows you Optimize your management, pay less taxes legally, and protect your personal assets.All in a flexible format designed for global businesses like yours.

 Basically this